-With stock~ish Joy UI gelling well with the Qualcomm Snapdragon 855 SoC, everything felt smooth.
-In fact, the fast touch refresh rate makes the phone
+With stock-ish Joy UI gelling well with the Qualcomm Snapdragon 855 SoC, everything felt smooth.
+In fact, the fast touch refresh rate makes the phone feel snappy.

 Switching from Galaxy S10+ to Black Shark 2 as my daily driver, I never felt as if I was missing out on flagship performance.
 This shouldn’t come off as a surprise considering the hardware at play.

 Black Shark 2 Review: Gaming Performance

 At the time of doing the Black Shark 2 review, we played some of the most popular and demanding games like PUBG Mobile, Call of Duty: Mobile Injustice 2, Asphalt 9: Legends, Marvel Future Fight, and Mortal Kombat.

 All these downloaded titles automatically get added to the carousel in ‘Shark Space’ which is sort of a dedicated space for gaming that you can quickly access using a game key.
 Once turned on, it automatically pauses all RAM hungry background apps and gets the system into gaming.

 The Shark Space also has a Gamer Studio which can be accessed by swiping down from the top right corner.
 From here you can tweak performance and display touch sensitivity.

 Ludicrous Mode allocates all system resources for gaming.
 This results in a hiccup-free gaming experience.
 Though the phone has a liquid cooling system in place, it does manage to touch 40-degrees Celsius, which is hardly hot in Delhi summers.
 Also, the phone cools down real quick.